 This is Emma’s most recent album and the first production of her solo project in the company of a full band.
 Recording it at La La Land Studios in Kentucky, gave a different air to the album which she describes as «empowered».

-The pink of the cover could deceive you, but the first single of the same name of On Dark Horses transmits a powerful, direct and frank sound without leaving aside the ethereal and introspective atmosphere that characterizes Emma’s songs.
+The pink of the cover could deceive you, but On Dark Horses the first single of the album transmits a powerful, direct and sincere sound without leaving aside the ethereal and introspective atmosphere that characterizes Emma’s songs.

 The launch date is scheduled for September 14.